14 Ways Baby Wipes Containers Can Effortlessly Organize Your Life

 Organize your stuff

 Don’t toss those empty wipes containers.
 These sturdy plastic boxes are incredibly useful for storing all sorts of items.
 And the rectangular ones are stackable to boot!
 Give the containers a good washing and let them dry thoroughly, then fill them with everything from sewing supplies, recipe cards, coupons, and craft and office supplies to old floppy disks, small tools, photos, receipts, and bills.
 Label the contents with a marker on masking tape, and you’re set!
-While you’re at it, check out these brilliant ways you can use baby wipes.

 Make a first-aid kit